 Ohio foster care youth and alumni believe that:

-- Independent Living Departments should be mandated in every county
+- Independent Living Departments should be supported and maintained in every county

-- Foster parents and caseworkers that serve teens should be mandated to attend training on resources to assist in the transition to young adulthood
+- Foster parents and caseworkers that serve teens should be provided training on resources to assist youth in their transition to young adulthood

 - These trainings should be designed by former foster youth, with insights from today’s foster youth included in curriculum design